Waffle House shooting: Suspect in killing of four taken into custody after manhunt

 When asked if he had heard reports that Reinking was "hurling racial slurs" at a nearby supermarket, Aaron said "I have not."

-Questioned had been raised about the racial nature of the shooting because Reinking is white and three of the people he is suspected of killing are black, one is Latino.
+Questions had been raised about the racial nature of the shooting because Reinking is white and three of the people he is suspected of killing are black and one is Latino.

 Reinking's alleged shooting spree was not his first encounter with law enforcement.
 He was arrested last year after "crossing an exterior security barrier near the White House Complex" on July 7, according to Aaron.